-Most employees are not required to submit a tax return, so they can claim the tax deduction for homeworking expenses either online or by post on form P87, or by phoning HMRC on 0300 200 3300.
+Most employees are not required to submit a tax return, so they can claim the tax deduction for homeworking expenses either online via the government website, by post on form P87, or by phoning HMRC on 0300 200 3300.

 Additional homeworking tax exemption for employees buying equipment

 Employees who are working from home due to coronavirus (COVID-19) may need to purchase their own home-office equipment and employers who encourage their staff to do this may reimburse the expense.